- Climbing Expeditions

 Trip begins in Punta Arenas, Chile

-We plan on running a Last Degree South Pole Ski expedition in the 2016/2017 season.
+We plan on running multiple Last Degree South Pole Ski expeditions in the 2017/2018 season.
 Contact us for details on joining the trip.

-- Incredible opportunity to work with Polar adventurer guide staff
+- Incredible opportunity to work with our experienced Polar adventurer guide staff

-- Guide staff with multiple South Pole ski expeditions
+- Our Guide staff has multiple South Pole ski expeditions and in-depth knowledge of Antarctica Ski expeditions

 Highlights of our Trip